Cottonmouth (Burchell Clemens)

-Cottonmouth is a fictional villain appearing in American comic books published by Marvel Comics.
+Cottonmouth is a supervillain appearing in American comic books published by Marvel Comics.

 Publication history

 Cottonmouth is a snake-themed super villain, mainly associated with the Serpent Society.
 He first appeared in Captain America #310 (Oct.
 1985), created by writer Mark Gruenwald and artist Paul Neary.
 Burchell Clemens was artificially enhanced and given the ability to extend his jaw to over a foot and bite through solid materials such as concrete.
 He first showed up as part of the Serpent Society, often teaming up with Society member Asp.
-The team came into conflict with Captain America during a paid hit on MODOK After being arrested Society leader Sidewinder freed Cottonmouth and others from custody.
+The team came into conflict with Captain America during a paid hit on MODOK.
+After being arrested Society leader Sidewinder freed Cottonmouth and others from custody.
 When Viper took control of the Serpent Society Cottonmouth was one of the members who opposed her, siding with Captain America to take Viper down.
 Cottonmouth remained a member when the Serpent Society was reorganized as Serpent Solutions.